-Conservatives Respond To Eminem With Raps Ranging From Bad To Racist | Fast Company
+Conservatives Respond To Eminem With Raps Ranging From Bad To Racist

 Last week, Eminem suspended his long-running feuds with Chris Kirkpatrick of ‘N Sync and all women everywhere to flamethrow a scorching hot verse at a worthier target: Donald Trump.
 Little did Eminem know that he would awaken a sleeping giant—or more like a sleeping guy who crashed on your couch and you’re not sure which roommate’s friend it is or if the guy just wandered in off the street.

-What I’m alluding to, of course, is the deep bench of conservative “personalities” hocking lyrical loogies in Eminem’s general direction.
+What I’m alluding to, of course, is the deep bench of conservative personalities hocking lyrical loogies in Eminem’s general direction.
 A series of mostly pale, mostly male true believers are donning their MAGA hats to defend Donald Trump’s honor through the art of rap.
 They paint a picture with words, and that picture is of Pepe the Frog vomiting an American flag into the punchbowl of a party nobody showed up to.
 It is unclear whether these people think their audience is the #StillWithHer crowd or their own followers.
-But they rap with the same fury as if Eminem had called them out personally for tweeting about the NFL instead of helping Puerto Rico, and is awaiting their response.
+Either way, they rap as passionately as they might if Eminem had called them out for tweeting about the NFL instead of helping Puerto Rico, and was awaiting their response.

-Though Eminem surely has better things to do, I’m having fun imagining how deftly he’d take down these wannabes if given the chance.
+Though Eminem surely has better things to do, I’m having fun imagining how deftly he’d flick off these fleas if given the chance.
 In the meantime, have a listen to the rap-like utterings below–which range from merely terrible to racist disgraces.

 Mark Dice